TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Introduction

+To address these challenges, we propose \textit{TrafficClaw}, a LLM-based generalizable traffic control agent for physical urban systems.
+TrafficClaw operates within a unified physical traffic environment that integrates heterogeneous subsystems through shared spatial infrastructure and temporal mobility demand dynamics.
+The environment models coupled urban traffic dynamics, allowing local interventions to propagate across subsystems and induce network-wide feedback.
+This environment provides a shared interaction space for long-horizon reasoning, cross-subsystem coordination, and system-level optimization.

+Within this unified environment, we develop a unified LLM agent for traffic control.
+Instead of using predefined pipelines for each subsystem, the agent performs unified analysis across spatial, temporal, and cross-subsystem dimensions through flexible code-based analytical modeling.
+This process generates structured diagnostics of how congestion, demand, and interventions propagate throughout the network, enabling coherent reasoning across heterogeneous subsystems.
+Meanwhile, the spatiotemporal memory accumulates reusable procedural knowledge, including congestion patterns, coordination strategies, and failure modes, across episodes.
+By integrating spatiotemporal reasoning with accumulated memory, TrafficClaw continuously self-improves its decision-making and adapts to diverse traffic dynamics.

-To translate analytical reasoning into actionable policies under real-world traffic dynamics, we adopt a multi-stage training strategy.
-We first generate diverse multi-task trajectories across spatial regions, temporal patterns, and task configurations, providing supervised signals that bootstrap generalizable reasoning over heterogeneous subsystems.
-The agent is then optimized via agentic RL within the unified environment, guided by a system-level reward that integrates traffic efficiency and coordination quality, enabling uniformed optimization across heterogeneous subsystems with potentially conflicting objectives.
-This interaction-driven process aligns decision-making with system-level goals while improving robustness under dynamic conditions.
-As a result, the learned policies are both transferable and system-aware.
-Figure~\ref{fig:llm_comparison} presents a comparative evaluation against leading LLMs across five traffic control tasks, where TrafficClaw (8B) demonstrates consistent advantages in generalization and robustness, achieving superior performance against SOTA models such as Gemini-3.1-Pro and o4-mini.
+To effectively translate analytical reasoning into actionable policies, we adopt a multi-stage training strategy.
+The agent is initialized using diverse multi-task trajectories spanning spatial regions, temporal patterns, and task configurations, bootstrapping generalizable reasoning across traffic subsystems.
+It is then optimized via agentic RL under system-level objectives that jointly model traffic efficiency and coordination quality.
+This interaction-driven training enables unified optimization across heterogeneous and potentially conflicting objectives, yielding system-aware control policies.